 Customers will purchase an increasing variety of services from cloud service providers today.
 As mentioned above, the most common categories of cloud-based services include IaaS, SaaS and PaaS.

-PaaS providers.
+- PaaS providers.
 The third type of cloud service provider, PaaS vendors, offers cloud infrastructure and services that users can access to perform various functions.
 PaaS products are commonly used in software development.
-In comparison to an IaaS provider, PaaS providers will add more of the application stack, such as operating systems and middleware, to the underlying infrastructure.
+In comparison to an IaaS provider, PaaS providers will add more of the application stack, such as operating systems (OSes) and middleware, to the underlying infrastructure.

 Cloud providers are also categorized by whether they deliver public cloud, private cloud or hybrid cloud services.